opencv/opencv/modules/ml/doc/k_nearest_neighbors.rst

 If only a single input vector is passed, all output matrices are optional and the predicted value is returned by the method.

+The function is parallelized with the TBB library.

 CvKNearest::get_max_k
 ---------------------
 Returns the number of maximum neighbors that may be passed to the method :ocv:func:`CvKNearest::find_nearest`.